arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 @RESTBODYPARAM{batchSize,integer,optional,int64}
 maximum number of result documents to be transferred from the server to the client in one roundtrip.
-If this attribute is not set, a server-controlled default value will be used.
-A *batchSize* value of *0* is disallowed.
+If this attribute is not set, a server-controlled default value is used.
+A `batchSize` value of `0` is disallowed.

 @RESTBODYPARAM{ttl,integer,optional,int64}
 The time-to-live for the cursor (in seconds).
 If the result set is small enough (less than or equal to `batchSize`) then results are returned right away.
-Otherwise they are stored in memory and will be accessible via the cursor with respect to the `ttl`.
-The cursor will be removed on the server automatically after the specified amount of time.
+Otherwise they are stored in memory and are accessible via the cursor with respect to the `ttl`.
+The cursor is removed on the server automatically after the specified amount of time.
 This is useful to ensure garbage collection of cursors that are not fully fetched by clients.
-If not set, a server-defined value will be used (default: 30 seconds).
+If not set, a server-defined value is used (default: 30 seconds).

 @RESTBODYPARAM{cache,boolean,optional,}
-flag to determine whether the AQL query results cache shall be used.
-If set to *false*, then any query cache lookup will be skipped for the query.
-If set to *true*, it will lead to the query cache being checked for the query if the query cache mode is either *on* or *demand*.
+A flag to determine whether the AQL query results cache shall be used.
+If set to `false`, then any query cache lookup is skipped for the query.
+If set to `true`, it leads to the query cache being checked for the query if the query cache mode is either `on` or `demand`.

 @RESTBODYPARAM{memoryLimit,integer,optional,int64}
-the maximum number of memory (measured in bytes) that the query is allowed to use.
-If set, then the query will fail with error "resource limit exceeded" in case it allocates too much memory.
-A value of *0* indicates that there is no memory limit.
+The maximum number of memory (measured in bytes) that the query is allowed to use.
+If set, then the query fails with error "resource limit exceeded" in case it allocates too much memory.
+A value of `0` indicates that there is no memory limit.

 @RESTBODYPARAM{bindVars,array,optional,object}
-key/value pairs representing the bind parameters.
+Key/value pairs representing the bind parameters.

 @RESTBODYPARAM{options,object,optional,post_api_cursor_opts}
-key/value object with extra options for the query.
+Key/value object with extra options for the query.

 @RESTSTRUCT{fullCount,post_api_cursor_opts,boolean,optional,}
-if set to *true* and the query contains a *LIMIT* clause, then the result will have an *extra* attribute with the sub-attributes *stats* and *fullCount*, `{ ... , "extra": { "stats": { "fullCount": 123 } } }`.
+If set to `true` and the query contains a `LIMIT` clause, then the result has an `extra` attribute with the sub-attributes `stats` and `fullCount`, `{ ... , "extra": { "stats": { "fullCount": 123 } } }`.
-The *fullCount* attribute will contain the number of documents in the result before the last top-level LIMIT in the query was applied.
+The `fullCount` attribute contains the number of documents in the result before the last top-level LIMIT in the query was applied.
 It can be used to count the number of documents that match certain filter criteria, but only return a subset of them, in one go.
-It is thus similar to MySQL's *SQL_CALC_FOUND_ROWS* hint.
-Note that setting the option will disable a few LIMIT optimizations and may lead to more documents being processed, and thus make queries run longer.
-Note that the *fullCount* attribute may only be present in the result if the query has a top-level LIMIT clause and the LIMIT clause is actually used in the query.
+It is thus similar to MySQL's `SQL_CALC_FOUND_ROWS` hint.
+Note that setting the option disables a few LIMIT optimizations and may lead to more documents being processed, and thus make queries run longer.
+Note that the `fullCount` attribute may only be present in the result if the query has a top-level LIMIT clause and the LIMIT clause is actually used in the query.

 @RESTSTRUCT{fillBlockCache,post_api_cursor_opts,boolean,optional,}
-if set to *true* or not specified, this will make the query store the data it reads via the RocksDB storage engine in the RocksDB block cache.
+If set to `true` or not specified, this makes the query store the data it reads via the RocksDB storage engine in the RocksDB block cache.
 This is usually the desired behavior.
-The option can be set to *false* for queries that are known to either read a lot of data which would thrash the block cache, or for queries that read data which are known to be outside of the hot set.
-By setting the option to *false*, data read by the query will not make it into the RocksDB block cache if not already in there, thus leaving more room for the actual hot set.
+The option can be set to `false` for queries that are known to either read a lot of data which would thrash the block cache, or for queries that read data which are known to be outside of the hot set.
+By setting the option to `false`, data read by the query does not make it into the RocksDB block cache if not already in there, thus leaving more room for the actual hot set.

 @RESTSTRUCT{maxPlans,post_api_cursor_opts,integer,optional,int64}